Investigating the Magnetic Field outside small Accelerator Magnet Analogs via Experiment, Simulation, and Theory: Visualization via Simulation

-Ortner et al.\ have written Magpylib,\cite{magpylib2020} a package that can model macroscopic permanent magnets of various sizes and strengths, position them in space, evolve them in time, and calculate the resultant magnetic field in space and time.
-This package is both free and user-friendly and offers students excellent introductory-level practice with programming, magnets, and magnetic fields.
+For many students, curiosity first demands that they see the phenomena they are studying in action.
+We use Python and the open-source library Magylib,\cite{magpylib2020} a package that can model macroscopic permanent magnets of various sizes and strengths, position them in space, evolve them in time, and calculate the resultant magnetic field in space and time.
+This package is free and user-friendly, and it offers students excellent introductory-level practice with programming, magnets, and magnetic fields.

-Students can use the Magpylib package to visualize the magnetic field generated by the permanent magnet configurations shown in Fig.\ \ref{fig:multipoles from dipoles} (and more!).
-In Fig.\ \ref{fig: field contours}, each of the permanent magnets is drawn to scale with red shading indicating a north pole and blue indicating a south pole.
-The field lines are drawn with arrows, and the color of the field lines indicates the magnitude of the field at that point (red/yellow lines are stronger than green/blue lines).
-The simulation field lines agree well with the known fields for dipoles\cite{griffiths_2017} and quadrupoles.\cite{gray09} Our Magpylib simulation code is available online.\cite{EPAPS}
+Students can use the Magpylib package to visualize the magnetic field generated by the permanent magnet configurations shown in Fig.\ \ref{fig:multipoles from dipoles}.
+In Fig.\ \ref{fig: field contours}, each of the permanent magnets is drawn to scale with north (red) and south (blue) poles indicated on the diagram.
+The size $a$ of the configuration varies from $a=9.5$ mm (quadrupoles) to $a=14.2$ mm (sextupole) to $a=18.5$ mm (octupole).\cite{octupole} The simulation field lines agree well with the known fields for dipoles\cite{griffiths_2017} and quadrupoles.\cite{gray09} Our Magpylib simulation code is available online and in the Supplementary Material.\cite{EPAPS, supplementary}

 Note the symmetry in the field patterns.
 The dipole and the linear quadrupole magnets create familiar two- and four-lobed field patterns, and the number of lobes equals the total number of magnetic poles present.
-The orientations of the accelerator magnet analogs (bottom row of Fig.\ \ref{fig: field contours}), meanwhile, create symmetries where the number of lobes in each field pattern is the same as the number of \textit{magnets} present or the number of poles that face inward towards the center.
-This may be surprising to students at first, but can be explained through a careful examination of the visualizations and a discussion of the direction of field lines pointing out of a north pole and into a south pole.
-Students can also now link the field symmetry to the expected dominant term in the multipole expansion (Table \ref{tab:prefactors}).
-In all patterns, one can see that the field at a point on the line from the center of the magnet configuration through the center of any magnet points along that line (i.e., in the $r$-direction only).
-This important concept, now verified, was used to simplify our field calculations.
-Finally, students can use the visualization of the dipole magnet to guide their data collection and analysis to locate the sensor within the phone.
+The orientations of the accelerator magnet analogs (right side of Fig.\ \ref{fig: field contours}), meanwhile, create symmetries where the number of lobes in each field pattern is the same as the number of \textit{magnets} present or the number of poles that face inward towards the center.
+While this differs from the more common explanations for a dipole and quadrupole, it can be explained through a careful examination of the visualizations.
+As the field leaves each north (red) pole, the field will bend towards the nearest south (blue) pole, which are directly adjacent to the north pole magnet.
+This repeats with every north pole, giving two lobes per outward facing north pole.